webplatform/docs/html/elements/abbr/index.md

 {{Page_Title|The &lt;abbr&gt; element}}
 {{Flags
-|High-level issues=Missing Relevant Sections, Needs Topics, Data Not Semantic
+|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic
-|Content=Incomplete, Not Neutral, Compatibility Incomplete, Examples Best Practices, Cleanup
+|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The &lt;abbr&gt; element represents an abbreviation or acronym. }}
+{{Summary_Section|The &lt;abbr&gt; element represents an abbreviation or acronym.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
 |Content=The '''abbr''' element is a type of phrasing content that exists at the sub-paragraph level.
 It may not contain block-level elements.